oberstlynild/playlist/README.md

 Copy this entrypoint URL
 > http://localhost/php-crud-api/entrypoints.php

-You can use 3rd party programs like [postman](https://www.getpostman.com/) to pass the parameters to the server, or you can do it in the url.
+You can use 3rd party programs like [postman](https://www.getpostman.com/) to pass the parameters to the server, or you can do it direcly in the url.

+Example:

 ### GET methods
 > These are the functions available for GET requests.